agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 ## The Seat

 The seat depth is adjustable.
-Because I'm tall (6 foot 1 inch) I have the seat all the way forward.
-This leave a small gap between the back of the seat and the backrest.
-The height is also adjustable and I can make it high enough to fit me.
+Because I'm tall (6 foot 1 inch), I have the seat all the way forward.
+This leaves a small gap between the back of the seat and the backrest.
+The height is also adjustable, and I can make it high enough to fit me.

 Some people complain that the woven and padded seat retains heat and isn't comfortable on hot days.
 I used the chair during the summer and didn't notice